Aninstance/ZWS-WordPress-Anti-Spam-URL-Filter/readme.txt

 == Current version ==

-The current version is: 2.1
+The current version is: 2.2

 == Changelog ==

+= 2.2 =
+Enclosed remaining exposed functions within classes to avoid possible name clashes with other plugins.

 = 2.1 =
 Fixed a bug in db.php that resulted in a PHP log warning.